-The most joyous time in a baPedi village is when a 1st-time mother gives birth in her original family's home.
+The most joyous time in a baPedi village is when a first-time mother gives birth in her original family's home.
 She returns to her husband's home with the newborn baby and a party ensues.

-If there are means available, her husband might even build her a new homestead in celebration of her 1st child.
+If there are means available, her husband might even build her a new homestead in celebration of her first child.
 And when the village chief's wife has a baby, there is likely to be feasting and gift-giving within a week of the birth.